WBN thought Manny Pacquiao had the opportunity to equal a vast Floyd Mayweather record when the Filipino superstar battles Errol Spence Jr.

 We apologize again to Floyd Mayweather.

-Below is a list compiled of all the belt holders who the two rivals have overcome.
+Below is a list compiled of all the belt holders the two rivals have overcome.

 FLOYD MAYWEATHER – WORLD CHAMPIONS BEATEN